 At Ruby Cup, we want everyone to feel safe and comfortable, whether they define themselves as virgins or not.
 Menstrual cups are not just for people that have stretched or “broken” a small membrane in their bodies, whether through sex, physical activity or any other.
 They are for everybody who wants to have a comfortable, worry-free and eco-friendly period.

-Like mentioned above, the hymen does not fully cover the opening of the vagina, so the menstrual cup does not have to pierce through anything.
+As mentioned above, the hymen does not fully cover the opening of the vagina, so the menstrual cup does not have to pierce through anything.
 That’s why you should make sure that you are gentle and insert the menstrual cup slowly, never by force.

 How to insert a menstrual cup for the first time: